General Resort Information

 The Junior Suites offer another alternative for families.
 They are approximately 500 square feet and offer 2 rooms; a living/kitchen room and a Large Bedroom with 2 beds.
 The Living Room Couch also opens into a bed.
 In addition to the couch, the Living Room has a TV, table, 2 chairs, wet bar and mini refrigerator.

-Junior Suites guests have Old Faithful Club (concierge) access via room key.
+Junior Suites guests have Old Faithful Club (concierge) access via Magic Band.

 There are French doors between the rooms.
 The advantage to the Junior suite is having a second room to talk or watch TV in while the kids sleep in the bedroom.
 Most of the suites are at the ends of the wing, overlooking the lake - remember that some of the balconies are privacy balconies.
 A few of the suites are in the small section facing the lake about half way out the wing and have a pool view.